Welcome to the Brierley Village Website

 Gary,

 I'm looking for Tony and Linda Holmes from Yorkshire, I'm not to sure where in Yorkshire they live but I'm looking for them as they are my step-sons grandparents.
 We live in Ireland and I'm finding it very hard to find them.
 Can you help me out?
-Ryan Whelan is their grandson and if you can give me a bit of advise on how I can find people I would be very grateful, if anyone has any information they can get me at
+Ryan Whelan is their grandson and if you can give me a bit of advise on how I can find people I would be very grateful.

 Thanking you, Terence Whelan